iltar/blog-articles/published/decoupling-your-security-user.md

 your session entity won't be updated as it's not from the database.
 In order to solve this issue, you can merge the entity back into the entity manager each request.

-While this solves one of the problem, another common issue is the (un)serialization.
+While this solves one of the problems, another common issue is the (un)serialization.
 Eventually your `User` Entity will get relations to other objects and this comes with several side-effects:
  - Relations will be serialized as well
  - If a relation is lazy loaded (standard setting), it will try to serialize the Proxy which contains a connection.
 This